daviddalpiaz/appliedstats/slr.md

 \begin{center}\includegraphics{slr_files/figure-latex/unnamed-chunk-51-1} \end{center}

-We should say here, that we're being sort of lazy, and not the good kinda of lazy that could be considered efficient.
+We should say here, that we're being sort of lazy, and not the good kind of lazy that could be considered efficient.
 Any time you simulate data, you should consider doing two things: writing a function, and storing the data in a data frame.

 The function below, `sim_slr()`, can be used for the same task as above, but is much more flexible.
 Notice that we provide `x` to the function, instead of generating `x` inside the function.
 In the SLR model, the $x_i$ are considered known values.
 That is, they are not random, so we do not assume a distribution for the $x_i$.
 Because of this, we will repeatedly use the same `x` values across all simulations.